mkp170791/numpy/doc/source/reference/random/parallel.rst

 This feature lets you make local decisions about when and how to split up streams without coordination between processes.
 You do not have to preallocate space to avoid overlapping or request streams from a common global service.
-This general "tree-hashing" scheme is `not unique to numpy`_ but not yet widespread.
+This general "tree-hashing" scheme is `not unique to numpy_demo`_ but not yet widespread.
 Python has increasingly-flexible mechanisms for parallelization available, and this scheme fits in very well with that kind of use.